John Brown & Company: J & G Thomson

+In 1899 the steelmaker John Brown and Company of Sheffield bought J&G Thomson's Clydebank yard for £923,255 3s 3d.

 John Brown & Company

 John Brown was born in Sheffield in 1816, the son of a slater.
 At the age of 14, unwilling to follow his father's plans for him to become a draper, he obtained a position as an apprentice with Earle Horton & Co.
 The company subsequently entered the steel business and at the age of 21, John Brown with the backing of his father and uncle obtained a bank loan for £500 to enable him to become the company's sales agent.
 He was so successful, he made enough money to set up his own business, the Atlas Steel Works.

 In 1848 Brown developed and patented the conical spring buffer for railway carriages, which was very successful.
 With a growing reputation and fortune, he moved to a larger site in 1856.
 He began to make his own iron from iron ore, rather than buying it, and in 1858 adopted the Bessemer process for producing steel.
 These moves all proved successful and lucrative, and in 1861 he started supplying steel rails to the rapidly expanding railway industry.

 His next move was to examine the iron cladding used on French warships.
 He decided that he could do better, and built a steel rolling mill that, in 1863, was the first to roll 12 in armour plate for warships.
 By 1867 his iron cladding was being used on the majority of Royal Navy warships.
 By then, his workforce had grown to over 4,000 and his company's annual turnover was almost £1 million.

 Despite this success, however, Brown was finding it increasingly difficult working with the two partners and shareholders he took into the company in 1859.
 William Bragge was an engineer, and John Devonshire Ellis came from a family of successful brass founders in Birmingham.
 As well as contributing a patented design for creating compound iron plate faced with steel, Ellis brought with him his expertise and ability in running a large company.
 Together, the three partners created John Brown & Company, a limited company.
 Brown resigned from the company in 1871.
 In subsequent years he started several new business ventures, all of which failed.
 Brown died impoverished in 1896, aged 80.

 The company Brown had set up with his partners, however, John Brown & Company, continued steadily under the management of Ellis and his two sons (Charles Ellis and William Henry Ellis).